AmilaEka/Final-Tax-Calculator/Readme.md

 ### White Box

-1. Statement Coverage Testing:

-Verify that each line of code in the Tax Calculator's implementation is executed at least once during testing.
+**Code Coverage Analysis:**

+Ensure that all sections of the tax calculator's code have been executed and tested.
-Ensure that all code statements are reachable and tested to detect any potential logic errors or dead code.
+This includes statement coverage, branch coverage, and path coverage to identify untested or dead code.

-2. Branch Coverage Testing:
+**Branch Testing:**

-Test different branches and decision points in the code to ensure that all possible scenarios are evaluated.
+All decision points in the code are tested to ensure that both true and false branches are executed and verified for accuracy.
-Check if conditional statements, loops, and logical operators are adequately tested to cover both true and false conditions.

 # TEST MANAGEMENT